KinMod-ui/CodeForces-BOT/README.md

 # CodeForces-BOT
  A bot to help during contests of various Codeforces rounds.
 It uses Codeforces API to check submissions and if a solution is submitted then it will tell the     verdict.
-Therefore avoiding all the long queues of Contests.
+Therefore helping you in the long queues of Contests.

 Installation and Usage: